snap-stanford/ogb-web/_docs/datasets/graphprop.md

 #### Datasets

-**Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g., whether a molecule inhibits HIV virus replication or not. `ogbg-molpcba` contains 128 kinds of labels to predict, and the ROC-AUC performance averaged over these tasks is evaluated.
-Note that we use `nan` to represent *no label* (neigher positive nor negative).
-We ignore `nan` during evaluation.
+**Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g., whether a molecule inhibits HIV virus replication or not.
+For evaluation metric, we closely follow Wu et al [1].
+Specifically, `ogbg-molhiv`, we use ROC-AUC for evaluation.
+For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data are positive) and it contains multiple classification tasks, we use the PRC-AUC averaged over the tasks as the evaluation metric.

 **Dataset splitting:**